AdobeDocs/core-services.en/help/interface/data-collection/ip-addresses.md

 >[!IMPORTANT]
 >
 >While Adobe does its best to keep this document current, it cannot guarantee that the list of IP ranges remains the same.
-Possible changes include growth and expansion of the business, an internet registry requires changes to Adobe's IP address space, or an internet service provider stops functioning.
+Possible changes include growth and expansion of the business, an Internet registry requires changes to Adobe's IP address space, or an internet service provider stops functioning.

 In addition to the IP address blocks listed below, individual Adobe Experience Cloud products have their own domains that they use: